 Whether it was 10 days ago or 10 years ago, emotions and thoughts may seem overwhelming following a sexual assault.
-In learning the facts about rape and how to get help, women will discover that the symptoms they experience, while confusing, are to be expected given the trauma of such an attack.
+In learning the facts about rape and how to get help, the symptoms that are experienced, while confusing, are to be expected given the trauma of such an attack.

 Sexual assault is never the victim's fault--ever.
-No matter what was said or what clothing the woman wore, whether there was alcohol involved, or if the perpetrator was not a stranger.
-A woman's body is her own, and no one has permission to do anything against her wishes.
+No matter what was said or what clothing was worn, whether there was alcohol involved, or if the perpetrator was not a stranger.
+Your body is your own, and no one has permission to do anything against your wishes.

 We often think of a sex offender as a faceless monster, but this just isn't the case.
-While stranger rape is what most women fear, it isn't the most prevalent type of sexual assault.
-Studies show that 76% of sexual assaults committed against women are by a current or former husband, lover, friend, or date.
+While stranger rape is what most people fear, it isn't the most prevalent type of sexual assault.
+Studies show that 76% of sexual assaults committed are by a current or former spouse, lover, friend, or date.

-There are some circumstances in which a woman is not able to give consent: when forced to engage in the activity; when harm is threatened (either personally or to another); if the woman is drugged, drunk or unconscious; if she is a minor; if she is developmentally disabled; or undergoing a medical procedure.
+There are some circumstances in which a person is not able to give consent: when forced to engage in the activity; when harm is threatened (either personally or to another); if the person is drugged, drunk or unconscious; if they are a minor; are developmentally disabled; or undergoing a medical procedure.

-Sexual assault is defined as any sort of sexual activity in which a person is involved against her will.
-This is considered a horrible crime to most every man.
-While each has the tool to commit a sexual assault, a very small number has the cruel intent.
+Sexual assault is defined as any sort of sexual activity in which a person is involved against their will.
 We know that a sexual assault takes place approximately every two minutes; however, these numbers may be low because these offences are rarely reported.

 The Phases of Recovering from Rape Trauma